OpenAgentsInc/openagents/docs/protocols.md

 Combining both approaches, Onyx empowers users to rely on known, trusted MCP services for their core tasks while occasionally tapping into NIP-90’s open marketplace for innovation and fresh perspectives.

+### Clarifying Payment Flows for MCP vs. NIP-90

+It’s true that both MCP and NIP-90 scenarios involve compensating service providers, and payment via Bitcoin’s Lightning Network can integrate seamlessly into either approach.
+The difference isn’t that NIP-90 is required for payment—it’s that NIP-90 provides a structured marketplace framework where requests and payment suggestions are embedded in public, discoverable events.
+MCP, on the other hand, focuses on direct, session-based capability negotiation and tool usage without mandating how payment is handled.

+**Key Points:**

+1. **Paying MCP Servers Directly:**
+   MCP servers can present their own payment requirements (such as providing a Lightning invoice) as part of their response when fulfilling a request.
+For instance, after transcribing audio or providing a summary, the MCP server can return:
+   - The requested data (transcript, summary, analysis).
+   - A Lightning invoice (e.g., a `bolt11` string) for the service rendered.

+   Onyx, the host application, can then automatically pay the invoice from the user’s allocated budget.
+This payment step doesn’t depend on NIP-90—it’s a separate concern.
+The Onyx client includes built-in logic to handle instant micropayments directly to the MCP server based on user-defined rules.

+2. **NIP-90 as a Marketplace Layer:**
+   NIP-90 events combine job requests, responses, and payment hints directly on the Nostr network.
+This is beneficial when:
+   - You’re not dealing with a known MCP server you trust.
+   - You want multiple providers to respond, letting you choose the best result.
+   - You value the open, competitive environment where providers bid and respond publicly.

+   In such cases, NIP-90 includes standardized tags (like `amount` or a `bolt11` invoice) to streamline the payment process.
+The Onyx client sees these tags when providers respond, chooses the best result, and pays the corresponding invoice.
+Here, payment is part of a public, competitive workflow.

+3. **Integration Flexibility:**
+   You don’t have to choose either MCP or NIP-90 strictly for payment.
+Payment in both scenarios uses the same underlying Lightning mechanism within Onyx:
+   - **MCP scenario:** The server you connected to and trust sends you an invoice directly after delivering its result.
+You pay it immediately, no public bidding or multiple responses required.
+   - **NIP-90 scenario:** You broadcast a job request to a public marketplace and get multiple results.
+You pick the best one and pay that provider’s invoice.
+NIP-90 makes it natural to handle payments this way because the protocol defines how to represent job requests, results, and payment expectations in a single open forum.

+**In Summary:**
+MCP doesn’t prevent you from paying providers.
+It simply focuses on a direct, negotiated relationship between a client (Onyx) and a known server.
+You can still receive and pay invoices as part of that interaction.
+NIP-90 formalizes a marketplace approach, making job requests public and letting multiple providers compete, with payment integrated into the public event structure.
+Both approaches rely on Onyx’s built-in Lightning integration to ensure that payment is instant, effortless, and user-controlled.

 ## Conclusion

 The combination of MCP, NIP-89, NIP-90, and Bitcoin Lightning micropayments lays a robust foundation for an open AI ecosystem.
 By building on open protocols, OpenAgents creates a future where the best AI services are just a discovery query away, users remain in control of their data and budgets, and providers are fairly and instantly compensated for their contributions.